529 plan vs. Roth IRA: Here’s how families can use both to save for college

 “Since earnings cannot be withdrawn from a Roth IRA prior to age 59½ without paying taxes, parents who will be under that age when their child is in college will likely be better off investing in a 529 plan,” says Jim Mahaney, vice president of strategic initiatives at Prudential Financial.

-Note that this caveat applies only to the earnings in a Roth IRA, not the contributions, says Morris Armstrong, founder of Morris Armstrong EA.
+Note that this caveat applies only to the earnings in a Roth IRA, not the contributions, says Morris Armstrong, founder of Morris Armstrong EA, a tax preparation firm.
 “If you are younger, the amount of your basis will come out first (your contributions) and be tax-free.”

 But 529 plans have some downsides, too.
 Perhaps the most obvious is their inflexibility.
 While the plans can be used for schooling, that’s all they can be used for, at least without penalty.